 - Determine when a type 2 diabetic might need to start taking insulin to supplement oral medications

-Insulin testing may be ordered with glucose and C-peptide tests.
-Insulin levels are also sometimes used in conjunction with the glucose tolerance test (GTT).
-In this situation, blood glucose and insulin levels are measured at pre-established time intervals to evaluate insulin resistance.
+Testing for insulin may be ordered with glucose and C-peptide tests.
+Insulin levels are also sometimes used with the glucose tolerance test (GTT).
+In this situation, blood glucose and insulin levels are measured at pre-established intervals to evaluate insulin resistance.

 Insulin levels are most frequently ordered following a low blood glucose test result and/or when someone has acute or chronic symptoms of low blood glucose (hypoglycemia) caused by, for example, an insulinoma.
 Symptoms of hypoglycemia may include:

 - In serious cases, seizures and loss of consciousness

 These symptoms may indicate low blood glucose but may also be seen with other conditions.

 An insulin test may also be done if you have had or are suspected of having insulin resistance.
 This may include people with type 2 diabetes, polycystic ovary syndrome (PCOS), prediabetes, acanthosis nigricans (an abnormal skin condition), heart disease, or metabolic syndrome.